sajidhamdard/learnjavascript/Syllabus/Syllabus.md

   - MIN_VALUE
   - POSITIVE_INFINITY
   - NEGATIVE_INFINITY
+  - NaN
+  - Infinity
+- Internationalization Numbers

 ### Date

+- What is Date ?
-- Creating Dates and different ways of creating Date object
+- Creating Dates using different ways of creating Date object
 - Understanding milliseconds and other units of time
-- Operations with Dates
 - Date setter methods
 - Date getter methods
 - Internationalization Dates
-- Internationalization Numbers
-- setTimeOut and setInterval

 ## JavaScript Data Structures

 ### Array

-- What is an Array
+- What is an Array ?
-- Need of Array
+- Need of an Array ?
-- How to create an Array
+- How to create an Array ?
   - Array Literal
   - Array Object
 - Index in Array
 - Array length property
 - Array Declaration